Behind the camera: Published in the Mainichi Newspaper

 “Abe Sada panic” and arrest

-When the body was discovered the police released a media alert that sparked a public panic over a crazed women running around Japan chopping of genitalia.
+When the body was discovered the police released a media alert that sparked a public panic over a crazed woman running around Japan chopping of genitalia.
 Police were swamped with sightings from around the country.
-After the murder she drifted around Tokyo eventually ending up in a hotel in southern Tokyo.
-After a massage and beers at the Inn she fell asleep.
+After the murder, she drifted around Tokyo eventually ending up in a hotel in southern Tokyo.
+After a massage and beers at the Inn, she fell asleep.

 Police who were visiting all hotels, trying to find her, became suspicious of the alias she used to sign in.
 After apologetically entering her hotel room Abe Sada supposedly told the police, “Don’t be so formal, You’re looking for Sada Abe, right?
 Well that’s me.
 I am Sada Abe.”
 The police didn’t actually believe her but were finally convinced when she displayed Ishida’s genitalia.
 While interrogating Abe officers were struck by Abe’s demeanour.
 When they asked why she had killed Ishida.
 “Immediately she became excited and her eyes sparkled in a strange way [and she said] ‘I loved him so much, I wanted him all to myself.
 But since we were not husband and wife, as long as he lived he could be embraced by other women.
 I knew that if I killed him no other woman could ever touch him again, so I killed him…..’
 William Johnston who wrote the book, Geisha, Harlot, Strangler, Star: A Woman, Sex, and Morality in Modern Japan suggests that what made Abe so fascinating to the Japanese public was that “she had killed not out of jealousy but out of love.”

 Abe was sentenced to six years in prison which she served and was released.
 She tried to live her life in obscurity but the nature of her crime brought her back into the limelight.
 She wrote a book about her life and there were many other unofficial bios published.